KoldBrewEd/globalWSAPI/README.md

    npm install
    ```

 4. Deploy the 4 CDK stacks with a single command to your default AWS account.
 Regions for each stack are defined [here](https://github.com/awsed/globalWSAPI/blob/main/cdk/bin/multiregionsubs.ts).
-After deployment, the output of the 2 first stackes shows the GraphQL APIs endpoint, API IDs, and API keys.
+After deployment, the output of the 2 first stacks display the GraphQL APIs endpoint, API IDs, and API keys.
 Take note of all the details as they are needed to setup clients later:

    ```sh
    cdk deploy --all